 Restored with the guidance of John Lautner’s associate, Helena Arahuete, the Harry and Pauline Williams Residence is on the market for the first time ever.

-After meeting Lautner at their family owned Beachwood Market, the Williamses hired him to design a home for their young family on a bucolic lot just up the hill on 3329 Ledgewood Drive.
-Completed in 1952, you’ll find this mid-century gem is a magnificent example of Lautner‘s early work with many of his trademark features intact, including a striking geometrically angled roofline.
+After meeting Lautner at their family-owned Beachwood Market, the Williamses hired him to design a home for their young family on a bucolic lot up the hill on 3329 Ledgewood Drive.
+Completed in 1952, this mid-century gem is a magnificent example of Lautner‘s early work, with many of his trademark features intact, including a striking geometrically angled roofline.

 On the market asking $1,895,000, this is a rare opportunity to own a stunning example of John Lautner‘s genius from the original owners.